kergoth/dotfiles/vim/bundle/autoformat/README.md

 * Customization of formatprograms can be done easily now, as explained in the readme.
 * I set the default tabwidth to 4 for all formatprograms as well as for vim itself.
-* The default parameters for astyle have been slightly modified: it will wrap spaces around operators.
 * phpCB has been removed from the defaults, due to code-breaking behaviour.
-* XHTML default definition added